 Structural and functional aspects of selected human body systems with a strong emphasis on laboratory dissection and study.
 Designed for students majoring in nursing and health related sciences as well as physical education and liberal arts.
-(Prerequisite: BIOL 1101 or BIOL 1001 or consent of instructor).
-(Meets MnTC goal area 3).

 BIOL 2021 4 credits (3 lecture, 1 lab) Human Anatomy and Physiology II